 6. In a dynamic environment where users move around, the network performance between edge nodes will obviously change dynamically.
 But each user still decides whether to upload the detected results to the edge server according to the changes in network performance.
-The edge server invokes the planning algorithm to generate a new communication solution after receives the updated context information.
-Since all mobile devices have a Socket.IO-based link with the edge server, it is thus easy to broadcast the communication configuration messages to all users. /\ Stage 2.1: Edge-assisted service provisioning \/
+The edge server invokes the planning algorithm to generate a new communication solution after receives the updated context information. will be activated and generates a new "map" then distributes the results to all AR service subscribers.
+Since all mobile devices have a Socket.IO-based link with the edge server, it is thus easy to broadcast the communication configuration messages to all users. / Stage 2.1: Edge-assisted service provisioning /